ibolit/pyhamcrest_toolbox/docs/source/documentation.rst

 You can write your main matching logic in the traditional way, but you can also register a matcher plugin from your ``__init__`` method.

+The MatcherPlugin entities are still matchers and can be used outside of MulticomponentMatchers.
+They can be reused in several MulticomponentMatchers, or they can even be grouped into mixins and plugged in as bunches.

 Here's an example of what a subclass of the ``MulticomponentMatcher`` could look like: